SokolovG/SokolovG/README.md

 ### DevEvents Platform
 A comprehensive platform for developer events and meetups
-- Full-stack application with Django/DRF backend and Svelte frontend
+- Full-stack application with Litestar backend and Svelte frontend
 - RESTful API with JWT authentication
 - PostgreSQL database integration
 - Docker containerization